digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/structured-product.rst

 `Instrument/StructuredProduct/Test/ <https://github.com/digital-asset/daml-finance/blob/main/src/test/daml/Daml/Finance/Instrument/StructuredProduct/Test/>`_
 is the starting point of this tutorial.

-How To Create a Structured Product Instrument
+How to create a Structured Product Instrument
 *********************************************

 In order to create a structured product instrument, you first have to decide what type of payoff you